p4535992/foundryvtt-border-control/README.md

 ### [DEPRECATED] Feature: Nameplates customization

-THIS FEATURE IS DEPRECATED IN FAVOR OF OTHER MODULES LIKE [Token Variant Art](https://github.com/Aedif/TokenVariants) and [Custom Nameplates](https://github.com/earlSt1/vtt-custom-nameplates)
+THIS FEATURE IS DEPRECATED AND REMOVED IN FAVOR OF OTHER MODULES LIKE [Token Variant Art](https://github.com/Aedif/TokenVariants) and [Custom Nameplates](https://github.com/earlSt1/vtt-custom-nameplates)

 Nameplates are now customizable, change the size, vertical offset and font.
 You can also make then circular, to fit with POG style tokens
 Available fonts are: Arial, Arial Black, Comic Sans MS, Courier New, Georgia, Helvetica, Impact, Tahoma, Times New Roman and Verdana.

 ### [DEPRECATED] Feature: Target customization

-THIS FEATURE IS DEPRECATED IN FAVOR OF OTHER MODULES LIKE [Easy Target](https://bitbucket.org/Fyorl/easy-target) and [Smart Target](https://github.com/theripper93/Smart-Target)
+THIS FEATURE IS DEPRECATED AND REMOVED IN FAVOR OF OTHER MODULES LIKE [Easy Target](https://bitbucket.org/Fyorl/easy-target) and [Smart Target](https://github.com/theripper93/Smart-Target)

 Player side configuration of the tokens borders, color and scale.
 Target HUD color and size can be altered, target HUD can also be rendered inside the token border.